DariusCS/aptos-core/crates/aptos-faucet/README.md

 - `move_scripts/`: Move scripts necessary for the MintFunder.
 - `metrics-server/`: The metrics server for the faucet service.
 - `doc/`: OpenAPI spec generated from the server definition.
-- `ts-client/`: Typescript client generated from the OpenAPI spec.
+- `ts-client/`: TypeScript client generated from the OpenAPI spec.
-- `migration/`: DB migrations for the PostgresRatelimitChecker.
+- `migration/`: Database migrations for the PostgresRatelimitChecker.
 - `entity/`: Generated ORM code for the PostgresRatelimitChecker.
 - `scripts/`: Scripts for helping with faucet development.